syncfusion-content/uwp-docs/uwp/Scheduler/getting-started.md

 ---
 layout: post
 title: Getting Started | SfSchedule | UWP | Syncfusion
-description: Learn here about getting started with Syncfusion SfSchedule control for uwp platform and more details.
+description: Learn here about getting started with the Syncfusion SfSchedule control for the UWP platform and more details.
 platform: uwp
 control: SfSchedule
 documentation: ug